-It is my privilege to write to you and present the 16th Annual Report of P. E. Analytics Limited for the Financial Year 2022-2023.
-From the very Inception, we at PropEquity have believed that a corporate is much more than an economic unit generating wealth.
-It is an integral part of the social system catering to human and societal needs and aspirations.
-I would like to thank all our shareholders who have reposed their trust in the Company.
+It brings me immense pleasure to put forth the 15th Annual Report of your Company, P. E. Analytics Limited for the Financial Year 2021-2022.
+I would like to thank all our shareholders who have reposed their trust in the Company during the Initial Public Offering.